mark-akturatech/archon-c64/README.md

 The reproduction code is intended to be a true replication of the source logic with the exception of original memory locations.

 The code is fully relocatable and pays no heed to original memory locations.
-Original memory locations are provided as comments above each variable, constant or function for reference.
+Original memory locations are provided as comments above each variable, constant or routine for reference.

 Extensive comments have been provided to help understand the source code.